What Is Emotional Intelligence?

 This benefits the individual and the business as a whole.
 Multiply sales increases generated by EQ by the number of people on your sales team, and you have yourself a highly impacted bottom line.
 Emotional Intelligence training is good for the overall wellbeing of your business, its individuals, and the systems and structures within it.

 Because emotional intelligence can be measured and improved, it is something that all of us can and should be working towards.
 If not out of the interest of our own wellbeing, then for the overall health of the companies we work within.
-You can get started today by learning more about your distinct personality through tests such as the enneagram and how to work with it to develop a stronger EQ.Our online resources exist for your benefit, and we offer specific and curated tools in our store that can help you through every step of your and your team’s journey.
+You can get started today by learning more about your distinct personality through tests such as the enneagram and how to work with it to develop a stronger EQ.Our online resources exist for your benefit, and we offer specific and curated tools like the Enneagram X Burnout Card Deck in our store that can help you through every step of your and your team’s journey.